 Wayward Pines: Dr. Pilcher predicts that humanity would doom itself in a matter of centuries.
 His attempts to warn the world community result in him being the laughingstock of the world.
 Being already wealthy, he starts a project to use cryogenics to preserve the best and the brightest to repopulate the human race about 2000 years later.
 Unfortunately for him, most refuse his offer, so he uses various methods to kidnap people and freeze them against their will.
 This also applies to anyone who starts looking at the mysterious disappearances in Wayward Pines, Idaho.
 Fast-forward to the year 4028, some of the people have been woken up and live in the town, although very few know the truth.
 Most adults think they were in some sort of car accident and woke up in the town hospital.
 There are several cardinal rules in Wayward Pines: don't try to leave, don't speak of the past, always answer the phone, etc. Disobeying the rules can result in a public execution.
 Some of the children are told the truth but are warned to keep it secret even from their parents.
 Why?
 Two reasons: 1) Everyone currently living in the town belongs to Group B. Group A was awakened first and were immediately told the truth.
 After a few months, Despair Event Horizon kicked in, and most committed suicide rather than live with the truth that they are all that's left of human civilization.
 2) There are vicious humanoid creatures living outside the massive walls of the town, nicknamed Aberrations or Abbies by Pilcher, what's left of humanity.
 Unfortunately, Pilcher's policies (including Big Brother-like monitoring) have resulted in a secret group deciding to find a way out no matter the cost, including blowing up a chunk of the wall.
 Given the second reason stated above, that would be a really bad idea.

 The main plot has Snow White and the prince sending their newborn daughter through a portal to another world, to help her escape the Dark Curse.
 While she grows up into The Chosen One and breaks the curse, she still has huge amounts of resentment from having to grow up without parents.
-And she points out that if they hadn't done "what they had to do", she would have at least grown up happily.
+She points out that if they hadn't done "what they had to do", she would have at least grown up happily in a good family instead of being an unwanted foster kid.
 It's three seasons before she properly comes to terms with these issues.

 Snow uses a pragmatic choice to trick Regina into killing Cora, thereby saving Mr Gold and getting rid of a powerful villain.
 Although this is in fact the best option, Snow suffers My God, What Have I Done? - especially since she manipulated Regina into murdering her own mother.
 It's established that using this rationale does not excuse one from the consequences.
 Snow later defies this trope by saying she did what was easy, not what she had to do.

 Rumpelstiltskin's master plan involved getting Regina to cast the Dark Curse so he could be reunited with his son.
-The show never hesitates to point out how he effectively ruined countless lives in order to get what he wanted - as honorable as his motives were.
+The show never hesitates to point out how (as honorable as his motives were) he effectively ruined countless lives in order to get what he wanted.
 When he's reunited with his son, the son reacts with disgust at what happened.